Theelysian22/Metacube-concept/README.md

 - Uses light-absorbing metamaterials and field projection
 - Interacts via gestures, neural control, or AI
 - Intended for future "Spatial OS" environments
+MetaCube is designed to adapt to various environments — from compact desk-sized setups to large-scale immersive installations.
+It replaces traditional displays by projecting a floating programmable black volume using structured light and metamaterials.
 ---

 ### 🧠 Inventor Declaration